 John Lennon, Nixon, DACA, and the Story of Deportation Reform

-You see, until the Lennon case, the Immigration and Naturalization Service had not acknowledged it used its own discretion in deciding whom to deport.
-Back then it was generally accepted that not every illegal immigrant could be deported (just like it is today), and thus there was a question if the ambiguous “rules” were being used as loophole to cherry-pick deportees.
+Until the Lennon case, the Immigration and Naturalization Service had not acknowledged that it used its own discretion in deciding whom to deport.
+It was accepted that not every illegal immigrant could be deported just as it is today and so there was a question if the ambiguous “rules” were being used as a loophole to cherry-pick deportees.

 How John Lennon Changed Immigration Policy | msnbc

-FACT: For those too young to remember or who haven’t researched it (which I assume is many) it is hard to express how important John Lennon was to America and the world.
-Before the Beatles it was the WWII era of mods and early rock n’ roll, after the Beatles it was the hippy revolution.
-The Beatles were the first rock stars, and John Lennon was the first political rock star.
-He was for the left-wing what no other person has really been before or since (AKA why Nixon and Hoover didn’t like him).
+FACT: For those too young to remember or who haven’t researched it, it is hard to express how important John Lennon was to America and the world.
+Before the Beatles, early rock n’ roll was defined by stars like Fats Domino, Sister Rosetta Tharpe, Jimmy Preston and others; after the Beatles came the hippy revolution.
+The Beatles were unique as early rock stars and John Lennon was one of the early political rock stars.
+Of course there were politicized singers before like Woody Guthrie and Paul Robeson.
 At no point was Lennon more radical than he was in the early 1970’s, and there was no one less pleased about this than the liberal-conservative Nixon.
-Nixon is complex, and we could say many nice things about him (including how it isn’t irrational to be annoyed by idealistic rock stars), but this story is about the much more ideally altruistic John Lennon and his affect on United States immigration reform.
+Nixon is complex, and we could say many nice things about him, including that many people are annoyed by idealistic rock stars and media criticism.
+However, this story is about the altruistic John Lennon and his effect on United States immigration reform.
 Learn more about Lennon by watching the movie The U.S. Vs. John Lennon featured in the trailer below.

 U.S. Vs. John Lennon Trailer

 I hope some day you’ll join us